 Read more on Continuing Professional Education.

 The Accreditation Council oversees the quality standards of module content and the ARMS Training Fellows.
-This provides independence from the ARMS Executive in accreditation recommendations and standards.
+This provides independence from the ARMS Board in accreditation recommendations and standards.

 What will I study?

-ARMS has developed sixteen modules within the Foundation Level Accreditation Program.
-These consist of seven compulsory modules and nine elective modules.
-For those who wish to complete the Accreditation program they must complete three compulsory modules and two elective modules.
+ARMS has developed a wide range of Foundation Level Accreditation Program modules.
+These consist of a mix of compulsory modules and elective modules.
+For those who wish to complete the Accreditation program, participants must complete three compulsory modules and a minimum of two elective modules.
 The compulsory modules are country specific.
 Modules may also be taken as stand-alone units for professional development purposes.

 Module 1.1-NZ: The National Research and Innovation System in New Zealand: covering the role of government, business and higher education in the national research and innovation system, funding mechanisms, codes and current issues - compulsory module for New Zealand.
 Read more here.

 Module 1.1-Sing: The National Research and Innovation System in Singapore: covering the role of government, business and higher education in the national research and innovation system, funding mechanisms, codes and current issues - compulsory module for Singapore.
 Read more here.

 Module 1.2-Aus: Legislation as it affects research in Australia: covering the most common legislative frameworks affecting research in Australia - compulsory module for Australia.
 Read more here.

 Module 1.2-NZ: Legislation as it affects research in New Zealand: covering the most common legislative frameworks affecting research in New Zealand - compulsory module for New Zealand.
 Read more here.

 Module 1.3: Understanding Research and Researchers: the only "soft skills" module in the Foundation level program - should cover models of research, what drives researchers how to understand and relate to researchers - compulsory module for all regions.
 Read more here.

 Module 2.1: Pre-award Grants Processes: looking at the role of research administrators in pre-award grant processes, grants development programs, supporting researchers, Grantmanship etc - elective module.
 Read more here.